20rashmi128/Predicting-Credit-Card-Defaults/README.md

 1. Demographical features: Age (Numerical), Sex, Marital Status, Education (Categorical)
 2. Behavioural features: History of past 6 months paid amounts (Numerical), Past 6 months Bill amounts (Numerical), Repayment staus for last 6 months (Categorical), & Maximum credit line approved (Numerical).

+# Approach taken:
+# • EDA:
+After importing relevant python Libraries, dataset file was loaded, and I gathered basic details about dataset.
+Then, univariate analysis for each variable, followed by bivariate analysis to explore the relationships between two variables and multi-variate analysis were done using histograms, bar charts, Correlation Matrix etc. Also, used data visualization tools to get better grasp of underlying trends and patterns.
+# • Data Pre-processing:
+Extracted potential features for modelling and encoded categorical variables.
+After feature engineering, did stratified Train-Test splitting and later transformed predictor variables using MinMaxScaler.
+Using correlation matrix, SelectKBest filter method , RFE and Sequential Forward selection methods, selected important features for modelling.
+For handling class imbalances, experimented with various under-sampling, over-sampling and combined re-sampling techniques.
+# • Model creation & Evaluation:
+Built simpler baseline models and did evaluation using Recall, precision, and F-1 scores.
+Further, assessed model’s ability to distinguish positive and negative classes using AUC-ROC and KS- statistics.
+Also, performed Hyper-parameter tuning of Logistic Regression, XGBoost, RandomForest and SVM classifier models.
+Further, experimented with moving thresholds for best F-1 score and desired Recall of 0.80.

+# Conclusions:

+1. About Customers:
+        a.
+Majority of customers are Females (~60%).
+        b.
+Majority have University level education (~47%), followed by Graduate school level (~35%).
+Only 16% have High-school level education.
+        c.
+Majority(~53%) are single, followed by married customers (~46%).
+        d.
+Most of customers (~72%) are within 21 years to 40 years age group.
+        e.
+As per the given dataset, only ~22% customers have defaulted on payment next month.
+2. Demographics and Defaults:
+        a.
+Chances of Males defaulting on their payments next month is higher than that of Females.
+        b.
+As education level increases (i.e., high school to university to graduate school), default rate decreases.
+        c.
+Basis Marital status, Chances of defaulting is highest for Married customers.
+        d.
+Customers of age between 31 to 40 years are least likely to default, followed by 21 to 30 years group.
+3. Financial Behaviours and Defaults:
+        a.
+Average of maximum credit limit approved for Defaulters is less than that of non-defaulters.
+        b.
+Customers with payments pending for more than 1 month, have higher chances of defaulting.
+        c.
+Defaulter's overall pay-down ratio kept on decreasing each successive month
+        d.
+Defaulter's utilization rate increased significantly in latest month of September, while for non-defaulters the utilization rate decreased.
+4. BestPerformingModels:
+• Considering Recall metric with utmost importance, followed by Precision and F-1 scores, found the following top 3 models:
+        1. SVM model built using TomekLinks datasetis the best performing model, with good Recall (0.57), precision (0.48), F-1 score (0.52), AUC-ROC (0.74) and least Brier score (0.14).
+        2. Second best performing model is Random Forest classifier built using SMOTE dataset, with good Recall (0.55), precision (0.48), F-1 score (0.51), AUC-ROC (0.76) and Brier score (0.17).
+        3. Third best performing model is XGBoost classifier built using SMOTE-TomekLinks combined dataset, with good Recall (0.55), precision (0.47), F-1 score (0.50), AUC-ROC (0.75) and Brier score (0.17)